 Summer

-The Harvard Summer School site has two program templates, a standard template (same as used for Harvard Extension School) and a Study Abroad template.
-The standard template should be used for each of the high school programs, and the study abroad template should be used for each Study Abroad city/program.
+The Harvard Summer School site has three program templates, a standard template (same as used for Harvard Extension School), a Flexible Summer Program Template and a Study Abroad template.
+The standard template or the Flexible Summer Program Template should be used for each of the high school programs, and the study abroad template should be used for each Study Abroad city/program.

 Here’s an example of a study abroad program.